 - Use encryption to secure your data.
 We use industry-standard security protocols that leverage encryption to create a secure online environment.
 The green bar in the browser helps identify that you are on the official American Funds website.

 Security is a joint effort.
 Here are some steps you can take to help protect your sensitive information.

 - Customize your password and do not share it.
 You are responsible for protecting your account information.
-Don’t share usernames, account numbers, passwords or answers to security questions; this information could be used to access your account inappropriately.
+Don’t share usernames, account numbers or passwords; this information could be used to access your account inappropriately.
 Be wary of unsolicited requests for your personal information online, by email or by phone.
 Inquiries may seem innocent, but they could be part of a complex fraudulent scheme.
 American Funds will never ask for your password in an email.

 - Sign up for e-delivery (if available).
 When you turn off paper delivery of transaction confirmations, quarterly statements and tax forms, we’ll notify you by email as soon as your documents are available to access online through secure account login.
 There are no documents to shred or to worry about getting lost or delivered to the wrong address.
 We recommend that you take advantage of e-delivery from all of your financial institutions that offer this service.

 - Keep your email address up to date..If you’ve set up online access to your account, sending you an email is the fastest way for us to inform you if a change to your personal information (Security Notification) or certain transactions are initiated online (Account Activity Notifications).
 We will let you know immediately when a change is initiated and again when the change is processed.